ubinhash/mintduel/readme.md

    - OTOM value = attack strength.

 3. **Turns**
-   - Each round, **User and Agent commit moves on-chain, then reveal**.
+   - Each round, **agent commit secret move, user makes move, agent then reveal** and resulting health is calculated.
    - User may also **bluff/chat** with the Agent to influence its choice.
 They may not may not listen to your suggested move.

 4. **Mint NFT and refund**